wangqian2149185/CourseraCleanData_Assignment/README.md

-# CourseraCleanData_Assignment
+## CourseraCleanData_Assignment
-Assignment for the clean data
+# Assignment for the clean data

-run_analysis.R
-    a R script containing the commands to realize the final reults tidyData.txt
+The run_analysis.R is a R script containing the commands to realize the final reults.

-    a txt file that contains the result by running the "run_analysis.R"
+tidyData.txt is a txt file that contains the result by running the "run_analysis.R"